-Cornus nuttallii · Pacific dogwood · Pacific coast
+Cornus nuttallii Pacific dogwood

-Name derivation: Cornus – Latin name for C. mas; florida – flowering nuttallii – after Thomas Nuttall (1786–1839).
+Name derivation: Cornus – Latin name for C. mas; nuttallii – after Thomas Nuttall (1786–1839).

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings subsequently clarified a few identifications.
 Art Gallery and Lomita Mall locations of Eddie’s White Wonder removed; i>C. florida and other species separated out into their own entries (Jan 2024, SP).